 All accepted papers will be processed electronically.
-To complete the production and final printing of your paper, the Executive Editorial Office (address below) will need to receive your manuscript (disk plus four paper/hard copies) in the format described below.
+To complete the production and final printing of your paper, the publisher will need to receive your manuscript (disk plus 2 paper/hard copies) in the format described below.

 3.1.
 General instructions